MolecularAI/Reinvent/README.md

 Usage
 -----

 1. Templates for inputs are provided in `reinvent/data/examples/templates` folder.
-More examples will follow.
+Concrete examples for a quick start are provided in **[ReinventCommunity](https://github.com/MolecularAI/ReinventCommunity)**.
 2. There are templates for 6 running modes.
 Each running mode can be executed by "python input.py some_running_mode.json" after activating the environment.
 Templates have to be edited before using.
 The only thing that needs modification for a standard run are the file and folder paths.
 Most running modes produce logs that can be monitored by `tensorboard`, see below.
    * Logging folder is defined by setting a valid path to the "logging_path" field in json.
 This is required for all running modes.